 On the other hand, some products incorporate all but the food, at least for basic camp cooking.
 For even slightly more elaborate culinary pursuits, you will need to supplement every one of the products with at least a sharp knife.
 Most will need additional spoons and forks.
 In short, there is no "one-stop-shop" regarding camping cookware.
 Some products save you some shopping, but all require some more thought.
 The degree to which you need to select other features depends on which kit you choose.

-Just under half of the cook sets we tested are two pots, lid(s), and handle(s).
+Under half of the cook sets we tested are two pots, lid(s) and handle(s).
 All of these products have no additional features.
-For each, you will need to acquire a cutting board, knife, cutlery, bowls, and cups.
+You will need to acquire a cutting board, knife, cutlery, bowls, and cups for each.
 In most cases, you will also choose to add a frying pan.
 The Primus PrimeTech 2.3L or the MSR Ceramic are great examples of this type of set.

 We trust that our recommendations and references are sound and well-researched.
 We "pound the pavement" to ensure that our reviews are the best in the business.
 With camping cookware, that means that we cook hundreds of meals in many different settings.
 Our test team does this as a part of its shared and respective lives, passions, and professions.
 For your purposes, you can count that our information is up to date and relevant, with unbiased recommendations that'll you get on the trail without concern for how your camping cookware will perform.